nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/multipart_handler.rst

   If the uploaded file is a binary file such as an image file, use the binary data that has been read for processing.

-  If the file is Java8, the byte data of the uploaded file can be read with the following implementation.
+  The byte data of the uploaded file can be read with the following implementation.

   .. code-block:: java